magland/dandi-notebook-gen/dandi_notebook_gen/instructions.md

 4. Do exploratory research on the contents of the Dandiset by creating and executing python scripts in a tmp_scripts subdirectory to generate text output and plots.
   - After executing each script, if you created plots, review the plots using `dandi-notebook-gen-tools analyze-plot tmp_scripts/{name.png}` to make sure they are informative and useful.
 If they are not, you may need to adjust the script and re-run it.
 5. Write the content of the notebook to `notebook.py`, including the introduction, dataset structure exploration, sample data access and visualization, explanatory markdown cells, and examples of common analyses.
-6. Run `jupytext --to notebook notebook.py` to convert the notebook to a Jupyter notebook.
-7. Execute the resulting `notebook.ipynb` using `jupyter execute --inplace notebook.ipynb` to make sure it runs without errors and to produce the output cells.
+6. Run `jupytext --to notebook notebook.py && jupyter execute --inplace notebook.ipynb` to convert the notebook to a Jupyter notebook and execute the resulting `notebook.ipynb` to make sure it runs without errors and produces output cells.
-8. If there are errors, fix them in the Jupytext `notebook.py` file, convert it to `notebook.ipynb`, and re-run the notebook, repeating these steps until the notebook runs properly.
+7. If there are errors, fix them in the Jupytext `notebook.py` file, re-run the above command to convert and execute, repeating these steps until the notebook runs properly.

 ## Calling tools